-See Also: "Preventing Installation Errors Caused by Terminal Output Commands" on page 50 for information about how to remove stty commands in user profiles
+See Also: Section 2.14.5, "Preventing Installation Errors Caused by Terminal Output Commands" for information about how to remove stty commands in user profiles

 By default, OUI searches for SSH public keys in the directory /usr/local/etc/, and ssh-keygen binaries in /usr/local/bin.
-However, on Oracle Solaris, SSH public keys typically are located in the path /etc/ssh, and ssh-keygen binaries are located in the path /usr/bin.
+However, on AIX, SSH public keys typically are located in the path /etc/ssh, and ssh-keygen binaries are located in the path /usr/bin.
 To ensure that OUI can set up SSH, use the following command to create soft links: